ktbaek/Copenhagen-tree-data/README.md

 - Check for duplicate UUIDs
 - Flag entries with identical locations
 - Check that year of planting is within an expected range
-- Swap accented letters in the scientific names for accepted latin letters
-- De-capitalize Danish names with multiple words
 - Normalize hybrid markers (e.g. `x` to `hybr.`)
 - Normalize cultivar quotes (e.g. `"` to `'`)
-- Fix mistakes in scientific names (e.g. spelling, missing species epiphet in cultivars, missing hybrid markers) according to [these rules](rules/latin_regex.csv)
+- Fix mistakes in scientific names (e.g. spelling, diacritics, missing species epiphet in cultivars, missing hybrid markers) according to [these rules](rules/latin_regex.csv)
-- Fix mistakes in Danish names (e.g. spelling, compound words) according to [these rules](rules/da_regex.csv)
+- Fix mistakes in Danish names (e.g. spelling, capitalization, compound words) according to [these rules](rules/da_regex.csv)
-- Separate scientific names into their components
+- Separate scientific names into their logical components
 - Fix Danish names based on the scientific name (incl. special Danish names for cultivars and variants) according to [these](rules/latin_da_map.csv) and [these](rules/latin_da_map_malus.csv) rules
 - Fix Danish genus names based on the scientific name according to [these rules](rules/genus_dict.csv)